EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 requires a more elaborate handling.

-On the client side, Resources are wrapped in Models and Collections, which provide a layer of abstraction and handle the communication with the server.
+On the client side, Resources are wrapped in Models and Collections, which provide a layer of abstraction and handle the communication with and consume the REST interface offered by the server.
+A Model is the abstraction of a single dataset and a Collection is a set of models in a certain context.

 Both Models and Collections offer certain events, to which the client can react in a suitable manner.
 This may trigger a synchronization of data with the server or a (re-)rendering of data on the client in an associated view.